[NEW] Our Product Recap for Q2 2025 is live.

 By using one of these methods, a company’s valuation is presumed valid under the safe harbor rule, making it harder for the IRS to dispute.

-You’ll need a 409A valuation at these key events:
+You’ll typically need a 409A valuation at three points in your company’s journey.

 1. Before granting stock options